This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

 - Show you understand.
 It is important to acknowledge how your child feels.
 When you do this, they will feel validated and know that you care about them, which can go a long way to calming the situation.
 (It works for adults, too!)
 If you find your toddler hitting themselves because they can’t have ice-cream for breakfast, call it out!
 “I wish I could have ice-cream for breakfast, too!
 It’s frustrating, hey?”
 Once things have calmed down you can explain why ice-cream isn’t brekky, and give them another way to express their frustration next time.

 - Give these feelings a name.
 There are so many nuances to human emotion, which a challenge even for adults.
 When kids are having a hard time, they may not know how to express what they’re feeling and can often end up acting out in disruptive ways.
 Naming their feelings for them (e.g., “You seem really mad right now”) will help them feel understood, make it easier for you to help them through it, and hopefully mean less meltdowns in the future.
+They’re more likely to move on to talking to you about their frustrations with words.

 - Find new ways to help your child communicate.
 You could use picture books about emotions, flashcards or feeling posters, use toys in role-play scenarios, or watch shows about emotions.